UBC-MDS/DSCI-532_2025_18_canadian-house-prices/reports/m4-reflection.md

   - We split callback functions into smaller units for better maintainability and performance.
   - Precomputed **boxplot statistics** for cities and bedrooms during startup to reduce repetitive calculations.
   - We reduced the amount of data sent to Altair by performing more aggregation in Python before passing data to the visualization.

-- **Profiling and Parallelization**: We added profiling to the code to pinpoint specific performance bottlenecks and implemented parallelization techniques to improve processing time.
-  - We used **joblib** to parallelize chart computations, allowing for concurrency and reducing overall processing time.

 Although the performance was significantly improved, we are continuing to monitor the dashboard for potential further optimizations.